Eurydia/notes-on-clean-programming-language/content/_index.md

 When applied in infix position, both arguments must be given.
 Operators can be curried, but only when they are invoked as ordinary functions.

-#### Operator fixity
+#### Operator Associativity

-The fixity is important when evaluating two operators of the same precedence.
+The associativity is important when evaluating two operators of the same precedence.
-There are two relevant fixities:
+There are three types of associativity:
+- `infix` for non-associative operators,

-- `infixl` for left-associated operators, and
+- `infixl` for left-associative operators, and
-- `infixr` for right-associated operators.
+- `infixr` for right-associative operators.

 The fixity of an operator is `infixl` by default.